Monotonic Alpha-divergence Minimisation for Variational Inference: Extension to Mixture Models

-where $r_{j,n} > 0$ is the learning rate (we refer to \Cref{subsec:GDstepsMM} for details regarding how these updates are derived).
-One can then see that there is a similarity between \eqref{eq:updateThetaGDMixtureModelsExpl} and the Gradient Descent updates above.

-\careful{[R2] The practicability of the smoothness assumption on $g_{j,n}$ in Cor.
-6 needs to be discussed.
-For instance, is it true for Gaussian mixture models? }

-To fully comprehend the connection between our gradient-based approach and Gradient Descent steps, we now present below the generalisation of \Cref{ex:ATwostatisfied} to Gaussian Mixture Models.
-As we shall see, the smoothness assumption on $g_{j,n}$ will be satisfied in that example and we will also recover a Gradient Descent scheme for Rényi's $\alpha$-divergence minimisation as a special case.
+where $r_{j,n} > 0$ is the learning rate (we refer to \Cref{subsec:GDstepsMM} for details regarding these updates).
+There is thus a similarity between \eqref{eq:updateThetaGDMixtureModelsExpl} and the Gradient Descent updates above.
+To fully comprehend the connection between our gradient-based approach and Gradient Descent steps, we present below the generalisation of \Cref{ex:ATwostatisfied} to Gaussian Mixture Models.
+The smoothness assumption on $g_{j,n}$ will be satisfied in that example and we will recover a Gradient Descent scheme for R\'{e}nyi's $\alpha$-divergence minimisation as a special case.

-\kdtxt{ \begin{ex}[Gradient-based approach for Gaussian Mixture Models] We consider the case of $d$-dimensional Gaussian mixture densities with $k(\theta_j, y) = \mathcal{N}(y; m_j, \Sigma_j)$, where this time $\theta_j = m_j$.
+\begin{ex}[Gradient-based approach for Gaussian Mixture Models] We consider the case of $d$-dimensional Gaussian mixture densities with $k(\theta_j, y) = \mathcal{N}(y; m_j, \Sigma_j)$, where this time $\theta_j = m_j$.
 Further assume that $\Tset \subseteq \rset^d$ is a convex subset and that $\Sigma_j = \sigma_j^2 \boldsymbol{I_d}$, where $\sigma_j^2> 0$ and $\boldsymbol{I_d}$ denotes the $d$-dimensional identity matrix.
 Finally, we assume that the non-negative function $p$ defined on $\Yset$ satisfies \eqref{eq:cond-gradient-gauss-ex}.